Coopster80/karaoke/README.md

 - Search by artist, song title, or contributor
 - See all songs which match the criteria from the search page, including all versions of each song
 - Choose a version of the song to enter into either the free or accelerated queue
-- Enter an credit card number and amount to pay for the accelerated queue
+- Enter a credit card number and an amount to pay for the accelerated queue
 - Show the queues for the DJ, allowing the DJ to flag songs as played
 - Already played songs will no longer show in the queue, but will remain present in the database